Geography of Mumbai: Lakes

 There are three lakes in the city.
 The Vihar Lake, and the Tulsi Lake are present within the National Park, and supply part of the city's drinking water.
 The Powai Lake, is immediately south of these two.
 They are located in central Mumbai.

 Bays

 Back Bay is the largest bay in the city.
 The coastline of Back Bay is an inverted C-shaped region 4 kilometres in length, and Marine Drive is located along this stretch.
-North of Marine Drive is Worli Bay.
-In the centre of the bay is the tomb of Haji Ali, a 14th-century Muslim saint.
+North of Marine Drive is Haji Ali Bay which houses the Haji Ali Dargah and further north is the Mahim Bay and the Bandra–Worli Sea Link connects one side of the bay to the other with the Mahim Causeway following the bay to its east connecting Mumbai Suburban district to South Mumbai like the sea link.
 The bay perimeter is about two kilometres in length.

 Mahim Bay is the second largest bay in the city.
-The Mithi River empties into the Mahim Creek which drains into the bay.
+The Mithi River empties into the Mahim Creek which drains into the Arabic Ocean.
 The border between the city and its suburbs bisects the bay.
-To the north lies Bandra and to the south, Mahim.
+To the north lies Bandra, east lies Mahim and to the south, Worli.